 However, due to the heteroepitaxial strain owing to the lattice and thermal expansion differences of diamond and basal substrate, quality degradation and crack generation still occur in thick bulk diamond growth.

-We made a new approach to overcome the obstacles in heteroepitaxy.
-Based on Ir/MgO basal substrate process technology which was developed by Aoyama Gakuin University, we combined with our own newly developed microneedle growth technology (JP Patent 6142415B) which enable to prevent crack generation and allow to grow stress-free, high quality, large diameter diamond substrate for stable production.
+We made a new approach to overcome the above mentioned issues in heteroepitaxy.
+Based on the world's first Ir/Sapphire basal substrate process technology, we combined with our own newly developed microneedle growth technology (JP Patent 6142415B) which enables to prevent crack generation and allow to grow stress-free, high quality, large diameter diamond substrate for stable production.

 Ultimate diamond polishing - Plasma fusion CMP